marinadunn/SHIFT-STAC-backend/README.md

 The pipeline is currently set up to be run on the NASA CENTER FOR CLIMATE SIMULATION (NCCS) high-performance supercomputing cluster ["Discover"](https://www.nccs.nasa.gov/systems/discover).
 After logging into the cluster, it can be run by executing the bash script `pipeline.sh`.

+This does the following steps:
+1. Runs a specific AWS MFA script, prompting user for MFA code to connect to SHIFT's AWS S3 buckets.
+2. Changes to the desired working directory based on user input
+3. Loads the Python 3.9 & wget 1.20.3 modules (already on NCCS)
+4. Checks if the virtual environment `shift-env` already exists.
+If so, activates it.
+If not, creates it then activates it.
+6. Checks for the `requirements.txt` file.
+If not already present, downloads from GitHub.
+7. Installs all the necessary packages from requirements.txt
+8. Checks for SHIFT AVIRIS data download script `get_aviris_data.py`.
+If not already present, downloads from GitHub.
+9. Downloads flight path data.
+10. Checks for Zarr creation scripts `make_zarr.py` and `run_make_zarr_parallel.py`.
+If not already present, downloads them from GitHub.
+11. Runs SLURM job to create desired Zarr archives and plots.
+12. Uploads zarr archives and plots to the AWS s3://dh-shift-curated/ S3 bucket.

 ## STAC
 The SpatioTemporal Asset Catalog (STAC) specifies a standard language for structuring and querying geospatial data and metadata.
 The STAC specification is designed around the extensibility & flexibility of JSON, and is comprised of Catalogs, Collections, Items, and the API.